mixpanel/mixpanel-swift/README.md

 **If you wish to use our Swift 4.2 implementation, please point to the v2.6.1 release.
 For Swift 4/4.1 implementation, please point to the v2.4.5 release.
 For Swift 3 implementation, please point to the v2.2.3 release.
 For Swift 2.3 implementation, please point to the v1.0.1 release.**

-Our Swift library fully supports all of the Mixpanel features, and has full parity with the [Objective-C Library](https://github.com/mixpanel/mixpanel-iphone).
+Our Swift library fully supports all of the Mixpanel features and has full parity with the [Objective-C Library](https://github.com/mixpanel/mixpanel-iphone).

 <a name="installation"></a>
 # Installation